berkeley-dsep-infra/datahub/docs/policy/storage-retention.rst

 current users - just folks who haven't logged in for a long time.
 Archiving the contents would make sure people still have access to their old work, without leaving the burden of maintaining it forever on us.

-Yesterday (5 May 2022) - We found many scenarios where users stored more than 100 GB worth of data (approximated to be around ~2 TB) which includes datasets in the home directories of their hubs.
-Most of these users did not log into their instances of the hub for the past 6 - 12 months.
-It seems reasonable to not archive their storage data considering that their a) storage amount is large in comparision with their peers and b) they have not been actively using this storage during the past 6 months.
-By following this practice, we will ensure that we are not spending unnecessarily on cloud storage costs.
-Once identified, Users should get informed to back up their data in the next 30 days.
-Post which either the data gets deleted from their home directories or is not archived for future retrieval.

 Why Google Drive?
 =================